squared-studio/common/docs/rtl/dff.md

 ## Description

-The `dff` module is a D flip-flop with asynchronous reset digital circuit design, commonly used for data storage and transfer.
+The `dff` module is a D flip-flop with asynchronous active low reset digital circuit design, commonly used for data storage and transfer.

 The flip-flop samples the `d_i` input and updates the `q_o` output at the rising edge of the clock